Why We Need to Talk to Kids About Race... By Amanda Hayes

 primarily aimed at white people because we seemed to be unprepared to tackle this issue without guidance.

 Race is a sensitive subject.
-It is especially heavy to me because of the social unrest over the tragic deaths of Freddie Gray, Eric Garner, John Crawford III, Michael Brown, Jr., Tamir Rice, and most recently, the mysterious death of
+It has, however, come to the forefront in recent years due to the deaths of Freddie Gray, Eric Garner, John Crawford III, Michael Brown, Jr., Tamir Rice, and the death of

 Sandra Bland while in police custody after an altercation with a police officer over a traffic violation.
 All of the aforementioned people are black.
-Like it or not, race is an issue that isn’t going away, and it’s time we stepped up as a nation
+Race relations is an issue that isn’t going away, and it’s time we stepped up

 and stopped pretending like it doesn’t exist or sweeping it under the rug.